A knitting needle sizes chart and a knitting needle gauge can be a very handy tool in your knitting bag.

 All you do is poke the needle through the holes to find out exactly what size it is.
 Then you can check down below on the needle conversion chart to see if it's the right size you need for your project.

 All those factors will determine which numbering system will be used.

-But more importantly, with a handy knitting needle conversion chart you will be able to see at a glance all the knitting needle sizes and find the one you need.
+And by using a handy knitting needle gauge and needle conversion chart you'll be able to see at a glance all the knitting needle sizes and find the one you need.

-A lot of knitting needles you buy in the store show you two sizes.
+When you purchase needles in the store you'll notice that there are two knitting needle sizes on the packaging.
 One size is for the diameter of the needle and the other is the length.